 The best vacation rentals are this penthouse with spectacular sunsets and this colorful two-bedroom house.

 Isabela has a lot of good budget options.
 We stayed at Hostal Villamil and I recommend it.
 Hostal Punta Arena and Hostal Insular are great budget options too.

 Great mid-range options include Hotel Star Fish, Hostal Galapagos by Bar de Beto, and Hotel La Laguna Galapagos.
-More luxurious options include The Isabela Beach House, Hotel Albemarle, and Cormorant Beach House.
+A more luxurious option is The Isabela Beach House.

 The best vacation rentals are this two-bedroom vacation home and this amazing beachfront house.

 I did A LOT of research on the best lower-cost cruises around the northern, southern, and eastern islands, and the three that I thought had the best itineraries and that visit a lot of these beaches are the below: